 What should I do if I need help for a mental health problem?

 Your health care provider will consider whether any of your HIV medicines may be affecting your mental health.
-They can also help you find a mental health care provider, for example, a psychiatrist or therapist.
+They can also help you find a mental health care provider, such as a psychiatrist or therapist.

 Here are additional ways to improve your mental health:

-To find mental health treatment services, use these resources from the National Institute of Mental Health (NIMH) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+To find mental health treatment services, use these resources from the National Institute of Mental Health (NIMH) and the Substance Abuse and Mental Health Services Administration.

 This fact sheet is based on information from the following sources: